13 glorious British castles you can actually stay in

 Princely stays you can afford

 You don’t need royal connections to spend the night in a castle.
-From grand bedchambers in luxury hotels to cosy gatehouse cottages and budget-friendly rooms in royal hunting lodges, Britain is bursting with historic boltholes to suit a range of occasions and budgets.
+From grand bedchambers in luxury hotels to cosy gatehouse cottages and wallet-friendly rooms in royal hunting lodges, Britain is bursting with historic boltholes to suit a range of occasions and budgets.

 ian woolcock/Shutterstock